illusorier/123/ES6/Generator.md

       var z = x + y;
     }

+In this `*foo()` generator, the operations on the first two lines would run at the beginning.

 `yield` can appear any number of times(or not at all,technically!) in a generator.

-`yield` is not just a pause point.It's an expression that sends out a value when pausing the generator.
+`yield` is not just a pause point.

+It's an expression that sends out a value when pausing the generator.

     function *foo() {
       while (true) {